dianavile/Projects/README.md

 `else assign secondguess`
 - Connect var to <span> tag in <section>.
 - Add event listener(‘click’) to #deck list items
 - MATCH-NO MATCH= if the list already has another card, check to see if the two cards match

-- 7.3 IF CARDS MATCH, DO THIS:
+- 7.3 IS MATCH, DO THIS:
-- lock cards in open position= add to `matchedArray(“)`
-- .empty temporary array = card cannot be clicked anymore.
-- add delay for animation to finish

 if firstX && secondX MATCH:
 `if firstX === secondX
 run MATCH`

+- lock cards in open position= push (=add) to `matchedArray(“)` -.empty temporary array = card cannot be clicked anymore.
+- add delay for animation to finish

-7.4 ELSE (IF NO MATCH), DO THIS:
+7.4 ELSE (NO MATCH), DO THIS:
-- if not: remove the cards from the list `remove class .open(“)`
+- remove the cards from the list `remove class .open(“)`
+- add event listerner back
 - hide the card's symbol `.empty temporary array`

-cardguess 1 = 2 cards
-cardguess 2=  4 cards
-cardguess 3=  6 cards
-cardguess 4=  8 cards
-cardguess 5=  10 cards
-cardguess 6=  12 cards
-cardguess 7=  142 cards
-cardguess 8=  16 cards
+MATCHED ARRAY
 `if matchCount = 16
 stop timer
 give win modal a classname`
 `reset guesses`

+- check length of array
+- if 8 pairs= end game

+### STEP 8: CREATE A "GAME FINISHED" MODAL
+END GAME
+8.1 reset all variables
 Create a start/reset function (addEventlistener) `resets firstX, secondX and the matchedArray`
 `remove classname '.selected'`

-### STEP 8: CREATE A "GAME FINISHED" MODAL
+8.2 show winner modal
-8.1 Create a winning logic `count 1+ to var "winCount"` 8.2 If all cards have matched/ (16 correct guesses= 8 pairs= 16 cards, all shown), `If winCount = 16;`, 8.3 DO THIS: Execute code for the winning modal screen
+Create a winning logic `count 1+ to var "winCount"`
+If all cards have matched/ (16 correct guesses= 8 pairs= 16 cards, all shown), `If winCount = 16;`, DO THIS: Execute code for the winning modal screen
 - Stop the timer
 - Create modal screen
-- Add Winner Message, Rating, Moves, Timer and Play Again button to Modal 8.4 Display (show) Modal: Screen Shows (time, stars, moves, restart button)
+- Add Winner Message, Rating, Moves, Timer and Play Again button to Modal Display (show) Modal: Screen Shows (time, stars, moves, restart button)

 The restart button sets timer, star rating, moves, guesses to 0, also the game deck has to flip all cards and randomize them. and modal should close